jbartolotti/fmri-methods/docs/source/fmriprep.rst

                       /1002/1/[DICOM Images]
                            /2/[DICOM Images]

 The first-pass conversion by *bidskit* will create a translator text file that you will edit to aid in creating the BIDS-compliant structure.
 This step only needs to be done once per project.
 After activating the ``bidskit-env`` conda environment, you can run *bidskit* from the data directory (i.e., the folder that contains the ``sourcedata`` subfolder) or by specifying its location.
+If you have only one scanning session, use the --no-sessions option, ``bidskit --no-sessions`` in both the first and second bidskit calls.

 .. code-block:: console